RossMcMillan92/Starter/README.md

 ## Gulp
 ### Setup
+Navigate to template folder and run 'sudo npm install'.
+If this fails, delete node_modules folder and run 'sudo npm cache clean', then try again.

-Open /gulp/config.js and fill in variables with accurate information about files/folder structure.
-This should already work off the bat with this template.
+Open /gulp/config.js and fill in variables with accurate information about files/folder structure (This should already work off the bat with this template.)
 Different features and tasks can be enabled or disabled here.

 Unless adding a new task, the config file is the only file that should be changed with each project.
 If adding a new task/plugin which proves useful and reusable, consider setting up properly in the config file and saving to this repository.

 ### Running
 Navigate to templates folder and run 'gulp'